 Best Do It Yourself Home Alarm | Frontpoint SecurityBy - 01/17/2015

 First of all, the system comes very neatly packaged in a special Frontpoint box that’s designed just for their system.
 I’m a big fan of detail and believe that small things make the biggest differences.
-The fact that Frontpoint places an emphasis on the packaging of their equipment not only ensures the equipment arrives in one piece as it should, but also shows that they truly value great customer experiences.
+The fact that Frontpoint places an emphasis on the packaging of their equipment not only ensures the equipment arrives in one piece but also shows that they truly value great customer experiences.

 The next great thing about Frontpoint is that not only is their equipment of the highest quality – and I’ve used and tested quite a few home security systems – but it’s also very easy to set up and install.
 This is a true do-it-yourself job and different from other professionally monitored home security companies that send a technician out to your home to do the install and try to sell you more stuff.

 Setting Up Door / Window, and Motion Sensors

 The door and window sensors are really great because of their size; they are the smallest sensors I’ve tested with any system.
 Their small size makes them really incognito and helps to ensure the adhesive isn’t eventually overpowered by their weight.
 To install them, all you have to do is peel off the protective strip that’s covering the adhesive and stick them on your door or window.
 It’s important to first wipe off the area with a clean dry cloth, as dirt or grime in-between the adhesive will cause issues down the road.